elbinCTI/Microproject/README.txt

 -Improving security of encryption sheet

 Note:
-The file 'enct.dat' is a test file, it also tells the user what kind of format the file must be in
+-The file 'enct.dat' is a test file, it also tells the user what kind of format the file must be in -Run 'main' file only